DATAMATH CALCULATOR MUSEUM

 Speech ROM: Speech data is stored in

-CD62190 which is actually a double VSM (Voice Speech Memory) with 256k
+CD62190 which is actually an identical VSM (Voice Speech Memory) from a more

 In addition to the ten different English speaking Speak & Spell Cartridge Libraries and five French speaking "Module Magique" a Italian speaking "SuperModulo" was introduced exclusive for the Grillo Parlante: